pdw-mb/tsmart_ha/README.md

 * Click "OK" and any thermostats on your network should be discovered, or you can manually enter their IP address if not found.
 Thermostats must have a fixed IP address to avoid re-discovery.

+* If your change the IP address of your thermostat you will have to modify this in the integration by going into settings/configure.

+* By default the integration takes the average of both sensors within the thermostats, this can be changed by going into settings, configuring the thermostat and choosing a different temperature mode.
+For vertical thermostats the High setting will match the display and the app.

 <!---->
 [hacs]: https://github.com/hacs/integration
 [hacsbadge]: https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge